Old habits imperil Iraq as doctors warn of second virus wave | Health

 The ministry also blamed “some people who are openly questioning the existence of the pandemic.”
 That's a common sentiment.
 “It's just the flu,” said Yahya Shammari, a 28-year old college graduate.
 “I went to the hospital twice with no mask on and I didn't get infected.”
 Rahem Shabib, 32, said he noticed how infection rates dipped following the Shiite Muslim Arbaeen pilgrimage in October.
 “So God is stronger than COVID-19,” he said.
 The Arbaeen brings millions from around the world to Iraq for commemorations connected to the 7th century killing of Imam Hussein, the grandson of Islam's Prophet Muhammad.
 This year, Iraq banned foreign pilgrims from attending, considerably reducing the numbers.

 Mac Skelton, a medical sociologist at the American University of Iraq in Sulaimaniyah, said the dismissive attitude was not so much rooted in ignorance as in the realities Iraqis face.
 Iraqis have endured so many calamities the past few decades, including wars, political violence and sanctions, that COVID-19 “may not stack up as a major problem,” he said.
 Also government pandemic policies, centered on hospitals, don't mesh with how Iraqis cope with illness, said Skelton.
 Amid years of instability, Iraqis had to come up with their own strategies, because health care was either not available or they distrusted hospitals, which at the height of sectarian fighting became dangerous places to go to.
-So they seek out pharmacists, nurses, help from neighbors, or even cross borders to treat illness.
+So they seek out pharmacists, nurses, help from neighbours, or even cross borders to treat illness.
 “Most doctors are not that surprised, they know patients would refuse to go to hospital unless they were gasping for air and had no choice,” said Skelton, director of the university's Institute of Regional and International Studies.
 This also suggests Health Ministry statistics, based on tests at government labs, are an undercount, as many Iraqis may forgo testing altogether and opt to recover at home.
-Iraq's centralised health system, largely unchanged since the 1970s, has been ground down by decades of wars, sanctions, and prolonged unrest since the 2003 U.S. invasion.
+Iraq's centralized health system, largely unchanged since the 1970s, has been ground down by decades of wars, sanctions, and prolonged unrest since the 2003 US invasion.
 Successive governments have invested little in the sector.
 The mingling of virus patients with others has also exacerbated case numbers, doctors said.
 Shahada's hospital was once reserved solely for virus patients; but no longer, and COVID-19 patients and others share rooms where CT scans, MRIs and X-rays are taken, Shahada said.
 So far, Iraq has not faced shortages in medical supplies or ICU capacity.
 But that could change if cases soar, doctors said.
+The Health Ministry said it plans to begin administering vaccines by the end of March.
+The government has allocated funds to secure 1.5 million vaccines from Pzifer and signed a contract for 2 million more from AstraZeneca.
+Little has been announced about how inoculation will proceed.
+Now more than ever, government officials worry it will be difficult to change entrenched habits.
+As restrictions eased after September, life returned to Iraq.
+In Baghdad, restaurants are packed and face masks seldom seen.
+Further south in Basra, residents go about the day as though the pandemic never reached the southern shores, sharing meals in crowded cafes and shaking hands.
+“Changing public awareness is the only way to stop another lethal virus outbreak,” Health Minister Hasan al-Tamimi told the AP at the sidelines of a recent press conference.(AP) RUPRUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)